williamliangwl/react-native-zendesk-support/README.md

 }
 ZenDeskSupport.setupIdentity(identity)
 ```
 ###### Note: You must define an identity prior to calling any support ticket or help center methods.
-Suggested places are inside `componentWillMount` or `componentWillReceiveProps`
+Suggested places are inside `componentWillMount` or `componentWillReceiveProps` if your identity details aren't immediately available

 ### Support Tickets